Digital Documentation Class 9 Notes

 Cut and Paste: It is used to move a selected text from one place to another.

-• Select the text and click on Edit → Cut option or press CTRL+X
+• Select the text and click on Edit → Cut option or press CTRL+X for cut.

 (c) Copy and Paste

-It is used to make a duplicate copy of selected text.
+Copy used to make a duplicate copy of selected text.

-(d) Selection criteria
+(d) Selecting criteria

 There are several selection tricks to speed up the selection process as below.